 Hospital acquired urinary tract infection is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
 Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective.
-The unit-based quality improvement model (together QI) hosted a regional HAUTI Collaborative to assist all acute care sites across Fraser Health in meeting or exceeding the regional target of a 15% reduction in UTIs by March 31, 2023.
+The unit-based quality improvement teams (together QI) will continue to monitor trends over time and work with our sites and programs to sustain gains in reducing HAUTIs.

-It is important to mobilize, hydrate and empty your bladder every few hours to reduce the risk of acquiring a urinary tract infection.
+It is important to mobilize, hydrate, maintain adequate nutrition and empty your bladder every few hours to reduce the risk of acquiring a urinary tract infection.
 Together, we can help to reduce the risk of acquiring an infection or injury during your hospital stay.